About the course

 A virtual learning environment (VLE) provides support between modules.
 Assignments are submitted online and thus can be completed from anywhere in the world.

 This flexible programme is delivered jointly by the Nuffield Department of Surgical Sciences and the Department for Continuing Education’s Continuing Professional Development Centre.
-The programme also features lectures by staff from the Centre for Evidence Based Medicine, based in the world-renowned Department of Primary Care Health Sciences.

 Most students commencing this part-time programme are already in full-time employment.
 The MSc aims to prepare you for your future working life and to equip you for: